ooreilly/mydocstring/README.md

 $ docstring examples/example.py example_function --markdown > examples/example_py.md
 ```
 Go to [examples/example_py.md](examples/example_py.md) to
 view the output.
-If you are not satisfied with the resulting markdown, you can provide your own
+If you are not satisfied with the resulting Markdown, you can provide your own
 [mako](http://makotemplates.org) template

 ```